psychemedia/island-storynotes/worsley/richard_easy.md

 The old toast — You

-know what I mean.“
+know what I mean."

 Lady.
-46 I'M obey your commands, : Wonen I d not know what you mean.“
+46 I'M obey your commands, : Wonen I d not know what you mean."

 st K. .
 Thats a joke, hel